LearnDataVisualization/d3study/doc/whatIsDataVisualization.md

 # What Is Data Visualization?
+- First of all, You can see this [data visualization project](http://datavizproject.com/).
+Just know what is data visualization.
 - [Explore Github Topic 'Data visualization'! :sunglasses: ](https://github.com/search?utf8=✓&q=data+visualization&type=)
 - [The beauty of data visualization - David McCandless (:tv:Video)](https://ed.ted.com/lessons/david-mccandless-the-beauty-of-data-visualization#watch)
 - [The Art of Data Storytelling with Isaac Reyes (:tv:Video)](https://youtu.be/zInG1BUQZek)